cberner/redb/docs/design.md

 * 4 byte (repeating): end offset of order allocator allocated page state
 * n bytes: free index data
 * n bytes: allocated data

+Like the region tracker, there are two different places where the regional allocator state can be stored.
+On shutdown, it's written to the region header as described above, and when making a commit with quick-repair enabled, it's written to an entry in the allocator state table.
+The former is valid only after a clean shutdown; the latter is usable even after a crash.

 ```
 <-------------------------------------------- 8 bytes ------------------------------------------->